 - After Cloudflare went crazy and broke the internet, we added throttling to our uptime monitoring feature.
 This way, you won't get flooded with up/down notifications

-- Added unlimited uptime monitoring to all plans at no extra cost
+- Added uptime monitoring to all plans at no extra cost (NOTE: this has now been removed)

 - Added support for ?ref in URLs.
 So you can override the referrer.
 Great for tracking campaigns / sources